Haywhyoh/Homie/backend/Database_Schema.md

-# Homie Database Schema
+# HoodMe Database Schema

 ## Overview
-This document contains the complete database schema for Homie, designed to support all features outlined in the PRD.
+This document contains the complete database schema for HoodMe, designed to support all features outlined in the PRD.

 ## Database Technology
 - **Primary Database**: PostgreSQL 15+